A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Preliminaries

-If $H=Q+h$ is weakly asymptotically quadratic, then $\phi^t_Q$ is a linear symplectomorphism for all $t\in\bR$.
-We are thus led to the following \begin{defn} Let $\phi$ be an ALHD and $H=Q+h$ be a generating weakly asymptotically quadratic Hamiltonian for $\phi$.
-The linear symplectomorphism $\phi_\infty=\phi^1_Q\in\Sp(2n)$ is called the \emph{linear map at infinity}. \end{defn} \begin{lemma} The linear map at infinity of a weakly asymptotically linear Hamiltonian diffeomorphism does not depend on the chosen generating weakly asymptotically quadratic Hamiltonian. \end{lemma} \begin{proof} Let $\phi$ be an ALHD and $H=Q+h$ a weakly asymptotically quadratic generating Hamiltonian.
-We aim to prove that
+If $H=Q+h$ is asymptotically quadratic, then $\phi^t_Q$ is a linear symplectomorphism for all $t\in\bR$.
+We are thus led to the following \begin{defn} Let $\upphi$ be an ALHD and $H=Q+h$ be a generating asymptotically quadratic Hamiltonian for $\upphi$.
+The linear symplectomorphism $\upphi_\infty=\phi^1_Q\in\Sp(2n)$ is called the \emph{linear map at infinity}. \end{defn} \begin{prop} Let $\upphi$ be an ALHD.
+The linear map at infinity $\upphi_\infty$ of $\upphi$ does not depend on the chosen generating asymptotically quadratic Hamiltonian. \end{prop} \begin{proof} Let $H=Q+h$ be some asymptotically quadratic generating Hamiltonian for $\upphi$.
+Let's first show that